Send your enquiry.

 On the other hand, if you are involved in an accident, the police may attend the scene of the incident and accuse you of driving without due care and attention.
 If there is an accident and you leave without completing the necessary formalities, you can be charged with the additional offences of failing to stop and failing to report an accident.

 The penalties for driving without due care and attention are:

 Evidently, there is a significant difference between receiving three penalty points and nine penalty points.
 You might also wonder what a discretionary disqualification means and whether this might apply to you.

 It all depends on the way in which the careless driving charge is handled.
-When the police accuse you of careless driving, one of two things will happen.
+When the police accuse you of driving without due care and attention, one of two things will happen.
 Either:

 - You will be handed a fixed penalty notice (which you will receive either at the roadside or through the post); or